 Part of our job at WBR Mosquito Control is to educate the public on why mosquito control is vitally important to a thriving community.
 We accomplish this by setting up education booths at local fairs and festivals, distributing educational print material, and making educational presentations at schools and public or departmental meetings.

-This website and our presence on social media are also geared towards educating the public on what we do and what they can do to help control mosquitoes.
+This website, our presence on social media, and our YouTube Channel are also geared toward educating the public on what we do and what they can do to help control mosquitoes.
 If you are interested in having us set up a table at your event or having us make a presentation at your school, town meeting, or civic organization please contact our office at 225-214-5900, we would be glad to assist you.

 Free Pesticide Products